What is PHI?

 3. Training: The Risk Eliminator

 According to regulators, training employees on proper PHI disposal and giving them simple written instructions insulates healthcare organizations from most fines.
 All Points Mobile Shredding is NAID AAA Certified and we are HIPAA compliance experts.
-We offer online HIPAA compliance training:
+We offer online HIPAA compliance training to ensure you and your business meet today’s complex compliance requirements.

 For more information on HIPAA compliance training or for a quote, please contact us by phone or complete the contact us form on this page.